rafiulhye91/AppToDo/README.md

 **Tools/Libs: **

-Android Room Database
+Android Room Database\
-Coroutines for Asynchronous call
+Coroutines for Asynchronous call\
-Viewmodel and Livedata for preparing and managing the data for the Activity and Fragment Dagger-hilt dependency injection
+Viewmodel and Livedata for preparing and managing the data for the Activity and Fragments\
+Dagger-hilt dependency injection